-Los Angeles is prone to 13 of 16 possible federally-identified natural and man-made threats.
+Los Angeles is prone to many natural and man-made threats.
 Los Angeles is particularly vulnerable to the destructive affects wildfires, flooding, mudslides and earthquakes.
 Because of the many threats that Los Angeles faces, the importance of readiness as a city and for residents cannot be overstated.
 Part of disaster preparedness is being aware of the kinds of hazards and disasters you might be subject to living in as a Los Angeles resident.
 Here’s a list.

 EarthquakesU.S.
 Geological Survey (USGS) is the leading agency that provides the public and policymakers with a clear understanding of natural hazards and provides comprehensive real-time earthquake monitoring.